ICanBoogie/Routing/README.md

 ### Rescuing an exception

-If an exception is raised during the dispatch, the `ICanBoogie\Routing\Route::rescue` event of class [Route\RescueEvent][] is fired.
+If an exception is raised during dispatching, the `ICanBoogie\Routing\Route::rescue` event of class [Route\RescueEvent][] is fired.
 Event hooks may use this event to rescue the route and provide a response, or replace the exception that will be thrown if the rescue fails.